joshhaaronn/Auto-Inserting-Run-In-Style-Separator-Macro/README.md

 >...and so on

 Typically these have to be manually inserted by a word processor, which can easily take hours in agreements exceeding 100 pages.
 This macro will automatically insert MS Word's default style separator before the first period of a specified paragraph style.
+This allows MS Word to differentiate the first sentence of the paragraph as the title, allowing one to use MS Word's Table of Contents feature.
 This is done through a custom form, which displays all active styles used in the document, that pops up when the macro is called.

 I hope to upload a video demonstration of this soon as this might be unclear to those not familiar with the practice of using style separators.